Aldeimeter/dev-ops-practice/log-archive/README.md

    ```

 3. **No log files found**
-   - The script will still create an archive, but it will be empty
+   - The script will display a warning and exit without creating an archive
-   - Check if files have .log extension
+   - Check if files have .log extension or are in subdirectories

 ## Compatibility